Get a Quick Online Quote: Register or Login

 Rigid Flex PCB Fabrication Applications

 Rigid flexible PCBs offer a wide array of applications, ranging from military weaponry and aerospace systems to cell phones and digital cameras.
 Increasingly, rigid flex board fabrication has been used in medical devices such as pacemakers for their space and weight reduction capabilities.
-The same advantages for rigid flex PCB usage can be applied to military weaponry and weapon control systems
+The same advantages for rigid flex PCB usage can be applied to military weaponry and weapon control systems.

 In consumer products, rigid flex doesn't just maximize space and weight but greatly improves reliability, eliminating many needs for solder joints and delicate, fragile wiring that are prone to connection issues.
 These are just some examples, but rigid flex PCBs can be used to benefit nearly all advanced electrical applications including testing equipment, tools and automobiles.
 Not sure what technology needs to be used for your project?
 Call our experts and we can help you figure out whether you need rigid flex, flex PCB, RF PCB or other technology.